 ID RiC-R041

 Name is or was controller of inverse relation: has or had controller

 Domain/Range Agent Agent

 Cardinality M to M

-Definition Connects an agent to another agent it controls or controlled.
+Definition Connects an agent to ano Connects an agent to another agent it controls or controlled.

 Scope Notes

 Examples

 Relation types Management relations

 Agent to agent relations

 Broader relations RiC-R036 has or had authority over

 RiC-R045 has or had subordinate

 Narrower relations RiC-R042 is or was leader of

 ID RiC-R042

 Name is or was leader of inverse relation: has or had leader

 Domain/Range Person Group

 Cardinality M to M

 Definition Connects a person to the e group the person leads or led in the past.

 Scope Notes

-Examples Jean Favier (1932-2014) is or was leader of the Bibliothèque nationale de France.
-Date attribute of this relation: 1994/1997.
-Description attribute of this relation: Jean Favier was president of the BnF.
-João Cândido is or was leader of a Revolta da Chibata.
-Revolta da Chibata has or had leader João Cândido.
+Examples Jean Favier (1932-2014) is or was leader of la Bibliothèque nationale de France.
+Attribut Date de cette relation: 1994/1997.
+Attribut Description de cette relation: Jean Favier fut président de la BnF. [fr] João Cândido is or was leader of Revolta da Chibata. [pt] Revolta da Chibata has or had leader João Cândido. [pt]

 Relation types Management relations

 Agent to agent relations

 Broader relations RiC-R041 is or was controller of

 Narrower relations None

 ID RiC-R044

-Name is agent associated inverse relation: is agent associated with agent
+Name is agent associated with agent inverse relation: is agent associated with agent

-with agent

 Domain/Range Agent Agent

 Cardinality M to M

 Definition Connects two agents.

-This relation is symmetri ic.
+This relation is symmetr ic.

-Scope Notes Use to connect two ager nts only if it is not possible to be more accurate and use a

-narrower agent to agent relation, for example has or had work relation with.
+Scope Notes Use only if it is not poss example has or had wor ible to specify a narrower agent to agent relation, for relation with.

-Examples El Ayuntamiento de Sori a (agent) is agent associated with agent la Junta de Castilla
+Examples El Ayuntamiento de Sor de Castilla y León [c o ia [corporate body] is agent associated with agent la Junta orporate body]. [es]

-y León ( agent ).

-Ministro de Estado da Justiça e Segurança Pública is agent associated with agent o

-presidente da República Federativa do Brasil.
+Ministro de Estado da Justiça e Segurança Pública [corporate body] is agent associated with agent presidente da República Federativa do Brasil [position]. [pt]

-Presidente da República Federativa do Brasil is agent associated with agent o

-ministro de Estado da Justiça e Segurança Pública.
+Presidente da República Federativa do Brasil [position] is agent associated with agent ministro de Estado da Justiça e Segurança Pública [corporate body]. [pt]

 Relation types Agent to agent relations

 Broader relations RiC-R001 is related to

 Narrower relations RiC-R045 has or had subordinate

+RiC-R045i is or was subordinate to

 RiC-R046 has or had work relation with

 RiC-R016 has successor

+RiC-R016i is successor o

 RiC-R047 has family association with

 RiC-R050 knows of

-RiC-R051 knows
+RiC-R050i known by RiC-R051 knows

-RiC-R054 occupies or occ •
+RiC-RO51 knows RiC-RO54 occupies or occupied

+RiC-R054i is or was occu ·

-RiC-R055 has or had men
+RiC-R055 has or had me •

+RiC-R055i is or was men

-RiC-R056 exists or existe d in
+RiC-R056 exists or existe •

+RiC-R056i has or had po RiC-R056i has or had position

+ID RiC-R045 RiC-R045

+Name has or had subordinate inverse relation: is or was subordinate to

+Domain/Range Agent Agent Agent

+Cardinality M to M

+Definition Connects an agent to an agent that is hierarchically inferior.

+Scope Notes The hierarchical relation can The hierarchical relation can be an authority relation, or a whole/part relation

+between two agents. between two agents.

-ID RiC-R045 Name has or had subordinate inverse relation: is or was subordinate to Domain/Range Agent Agent Cardinality M to M Definition Connects an agent to an agent t hat is hierarchically inferior.
-Scope Notes The hierarchical relation can be an authority relation, or a whole/part relation between two agents .
-Examples La Real Audiencia y Chancillería de Valladolid ( agent ) has or had subordinate la Sala Primera de lo Civil ( agent ).
-Presidente da República Federativa do Brasil has or had subordinate o ministro de Estado da Justiça e Segurança Pública.
-Ministro de Estado da Justiça e Segurança Pública is or was subordinate to o Presidente da República Federativa do Brasil.
-Relation types Agent to agent relations Broader relations RiC-R044 is agent associated with agent Narrower relations RiC-R041 is or was controller of RiC-R005 has or had subdivision
+Examples La Real Audiencia y Chancillería de Valladolid [corporate body] has or had subordinate la Sala Primera de lo Civil [corporate body]. [es] Presidente da República Federativa do Brasil [position] has or had subordinate ministro de Estado da Justiça e Segurança Pública [corporate body]. [pt] Ministro de Estado da Justiça e Segurança Pública [corporate body] is or was subordinate to Presidente da República Federativa do Brasil [position]. [pt] Relation types Agent to agent relations Broader relations RiC-R044 is agent associated with agent Narrower relations RiC-R005 has or had subdivision RiC-R041 is or was controller of